-After your thesis has been accepted by your supervisor and after you have made all final edits, you must also complete the Honors Project Completion Form, which can be found here: https://www.framingham.edu/academics/honors-program/honors-program-forms/index.
-The form is for Honors Program records.
+After your thesis has been accepted by your supervisor and after you have made all final edits, you must also complete the Honors Project Completion Form, which can be found here.
+The form is for honors program records.

 What are important steps to consider in completing the actual thesis project?